MC-DeltaT/MC-DeltaT.github.io/_posts/2024-05-xx-definitive-cpp-thread-safety.md

 | 2    | Increment 0->1 | Increment 0->1 |
 | 3    | Write 1        | Write 1        |

 We thought we incremented `M` twice, but actually ended up with `M=1`!
 This is because nothing stops one thread reading the same original value while the other is busy doing something else.
 In order to prevent such a scenario, extra coordination is required.
 This coordination comes in different forms.
-The compiler might have to generate special CPU instructions.
-Or it might require guidance from the programmer.
+The compiler might have to generate special CPU instructions, or it might require guidance from the programmer.

+### Compiler optimisations

 TODO: other subsections